jorge2393/wu-user-demo-xm/README.md

 - On first login, a smart wallet is created automatically with an email-based signer.

-### 1) Claim Payroll (Funding Wallet from Backend)
+### 1) Receive Money Transfer
-- User clicks “Claim Payroll”.
+- User clicks "Receive Money Transfer".
-- Frontend sends the user’s wallet address to your backend (`/api/claim-salary`).
-- Your backend submits a blockchain transaction on Base Sepolia using:
-  - Crossmint API Signer (recommended for the demo), or
-  - A server-managed keypair signer (alternative).
+- Frontend calls Circle Faucet API to request USDC tokens.
+- Balance updates automatically once the transfer is processed.

-### 2) Offramp to Bank Account (Treasury)
+### 2) Cash Pickup
-- User enters an amount and clicks “Offramp to Bank”.
+- User selects an agent location and enters an amount.
-- A transaction is sent from the user’s smart wallet back to the treasury address (`NEXT_PUBLIC_TREASURY_ADDRESS`).
+- A transaction is sent from the user's smart wallet to the treasury address (`NEXT_PUBLIC_TREASURY_ADDRESS`).
-- First transaction requires an OTP flow to authorize the signature; subsequent will not.
-We’re working toward skipping OTP for the first one as well.
+- First transaction requires an OTP flow to authorize the signature; subsequent transactions do not.
-- UI shows “Processing Request”, confirms when on-chain success is detected, then resets.
+- UI shows "Processing Request", confirms when on-chain success is detected, and generates a QR code for agent verification.

-### 3) Virtual Card via Rain
+### 3) Credit Card via Rain
 1. KYC (demo-bypassed): Create a Rain user (returns `userId`).
 2. Create Rain smart contract for the user on Base Sepolia.
-3. Issue a virtual card for the user (status active).
+3. Issue a credit card for the user (status active).
 4. Fund the card by sending USDC from the user’s smart wallet to the contract’s deposit address.
 5. Poll Rain endpoints to reflect spending power/balance on the card.
 6. Reveal card details (PAN/CVC) via secure RSA public-key handshake + AES-128-GCM decryption, performed on server-side API routes.